Frederick Schomberg, 1st Duke of Schomberg

-Frederick Herman de Schomberg, 1st Duke of Schomberg (6 December 1615 – 1 July 1690) was a German-born army officer who served as the English Master-General of the Ordnance from 1689 to 1690.
-Having fought in the French, Portuguese, Dutch and English armies, he was killed in action fighting on the Williamite side at the Battle of the Boyne in 1690.
+Frederick Herman de Schomberg, 1st Duke of Schomberg (6 December 1615 – 1 July 1690) was a German-born army officer who served in the French, Portuguese, Dutch and English armies, he was killed in action fighting on the Williamite side at the Battle of the Boyne in 1690.

 Early career

 Descended from an old family of the Electorate of the Palatinate, he was born at Heidelberg, the son of Count Hans Meinhard von Schönberg (1582–1616) and Anne, a daughter of Edward Sutton, 5th Baron Dudley, and Theodosia Harington.
-An orphan within a few months of his birth, he was educated by various family friends, among whom was Frederick V, Elector Palatine, in whose service his father had been.
+An orphan within a few months of his birth, he was educated by various family friends, among whom was Elector Frederick V of the Palatinate, in whose service his father had been.
 He began his military career under Frederick Henry, Prince of Orange, and in 1634 passed into the service of Sweden, entering that of France in 1635.
 His family, and the allied house of the Saxon Schönbergs, had already attained eminence in France with Henri de Schomberg and Charles de Schomberg, both marshals of France.

 After a time he retired to his family estate at Geisenheim on the Rhine, but in 1639 he re-entered the Dutch States Army, in which, apparently, apart from a few intervals at Geisenheim, he remained until about 1650.
-He then rejoined the French army as a general officer (maréchal de camp), served under Turenne in the campaigns against Condé, and became a lieutenant-general in 1665, receiving this rapid promotion perhaps partly owing to his relationship with Charles de Schomberg, duc d'Halluin.
+He then rejoined the French army as a general officer (maréchal de camp), and served under Turenne in the Fronde, against Condé.
+He became a lieutenant-general in 1665, receiving this rapid promotion perhaps partly owing to his relationship with Charles de Schomberg.

-After the peace of the Pyrenees (1659), the independence of Portugal was threatened by Spain, and Schomberg was sent as military adviser to Lisbon with the secret approval of Charles II of England.
-Louis XIV of France, in order not to infringe the treaty just made with Spain, deprived Schomberg of his French officers.
-Schomberg thus took command of the English brigade which consisted of three regiments in total 3,000 men.
-Many of these were ex Royalist and New Model Army troops from the Civil War.
-After many difficulties in the three first campaigns resulting from the opposition of Portuguese officers, the Portuguese commander António Luís de Meneses, 1st Marquis of Marialva, together with Schomberg won the victory of Montes Claros on 17 June 1665 over the Spaniards under Luis de Benavides Carrillo, Marquis of Caracena.
+Portugal was at this time fighting to regain independence from Spain.
+In 1662, Schomberg was sent there as military adviser with the secret approval of Charles II of England.
+Louis XIV of France, constrained by the 1659 Treaty of the Pyrenees with Spain, deprived Schomberg of his French officers.
+Schomberg instead took command of the "English brigade", 3,000 men in three regiments.
+Many of these were former Royalist and New Model Army troops from the Civil War.
+After many difficulties in the first three campaigns resulting from the opposition of Portuguese officers, Schomberg and Portuguese commander Meneses defeated the Spanish in the Montes Claros on 17 June 1665.
+In 1663, King Afonso VI made him a Grandee, created him Count of Mértola and awarded him a pension of £5,000 a year.